John Gaffney – Aston University

 Dr Paul Gillespie is a columnist and writer on international affairs for The Irish Times, from which he retired as foreign policy editor in 2009.
 He lectures in European politics and comparative regionalism at the School of Politics and International Relations, University College Dublin.
 In 2010 he was a visiting fellow at the Robert Schuman Centre for Advanced Studies at the European University Institute in Florence.
 His current research is on political identities in Europe, Irish foreign policy and regions in a multi-polar world.

-Chris Gilson – LSE Public Policy Group and Managing Editor of EUROPP
+Chris Gilson – LSE Public Policy Group and Managing Editor of USApp

-Chris Gilson joined the LSE PPG in December 2007 as Editor/Researcher and has worked on the long-standing hot review contract with the National Audit Office, review work for the European Court of Auditors, the British Politics and Policy at LSE blog, and is now the Managing Editor of EUROPP.
+Chris Gilson joined the LSE PPG in December 2007 as Editor/Researcher and has worked on the long-standing hot review contract with the National Audit Office, review work for the European Court of Auditors, the LSE British Politics and Policy, the LSE EUROPP Blog and is now the Managing Editor of USApp.
 Before this, he worked for three years at the Department of Health, firstly as a Correspondence Officer and then as a Freedom of Information Officer.
 He has a undergraduate and a Masters degree in Geography, and a postgraduate diploma in Strategic Management, all from the University of Waikato, Hamilton, New Zealand.

 Simon Glendinning – LSE European Institute